Pro-Palestinian banners. Blazing Olympic rings. Workers' May Day rallies confront turbulent times

-ISTANBUL (AP) — Workers, activists and others around the world took to the streets on Wednesday to mark May Day with protests over the pressure of rising prices and calls for greater labor rights.
+ISTANBUL (AP) — Workers and activists around the world marked May Day with protests Wednesday over the pressure of rising prices and calls for greater labor rights.
 Pro- Palestinian sentiments were also on display.

-Police in Istanbul used tear gas and fired rubber bullets to disperse thousands of people who tried to break through a barricade and reach the main Taksim square in defiance of a ban on celebrating Labor Day there.
+Police in Istanbul used tear gas and fired rubber bullets to disperse thousands of people who tried to break through a barricade and reach the main Taksim square in defiance of a ban.
 Interior Minister Ali Yerlikaya said on social platform X at least 210 people were detained.

+A group of protesters set makeshift Olympic rings on fire to show discontent with the Summer Games that start in less than three months.
+France's unions have warned of a strike during the Games if the government does not adequately compensate people forced to work during summer holidays.

+Government officials have failed to meet with union leaders, said Sophie Binet, the general secretary of the CGT union, one of France’s largest.
+“How do you expect it to go well if the authorities don’t respond to our simplest demand?” she said.

-In Athens, several thousand protesters joined marches as labor strikes disrupted public transport and national rail services across Greece.
-The country’s largest union demands a return to collective bargaining after labor rights were scrapped during Greece’s 2010-18 financial crisis.
+In Athens, several thousand protesters joined marches as labor strikes disrupted public transport across Greece.
+The largest union demands a return to collective bargaining after labor rights were scrapped during the 2010-18 financial crisis.

 Pro-Palestinian protesters joined the rallies, waving a giant Palestinian flag as they marched past the Greek parliament.
 Others displayed banners in support of pro-Palestinian protesting students in the United States.